dverdin/writings/2018-Hackathon-report.md

-**Disclaimer: This document express the views of the 2018 hackathon attendees.
+**Disclaimer: This document expresses the views of the 2018 hackathon attendees.
 Consider all the points described as request for comments.
 This document should be the only reference for further discussions about the topics tackled during that hackathon.**

 # 2018 Sympa Hackathon report
 The 2018 Sympa hackathon was held in Strasbourg, France, from 22 to 24 of May.